Sports Coach Logo Sports Coach Training Principles Fitness Components

 Jen Randowska provides some tips to help you recover from a sports injury.

-Sports injuries are often among active people, and they can be very frustrating.
+Sports injuries often occur among active people and can be very frustrating.
 However, if they are not treated with all the required attention and care, a minor injury can become more serious.
-So, if you are feeling you must go for a run, but your knee still hurts, you should keep your desires in check.
+So, if you feel you must go for a run but your knee still hurts, you should keep your desires in check.

-Even more, an injury that did not have the time to heal properly can be reversed by early physical activity.
+Even more, early physical activity can reverse an injury that did not have the time to heal correctly.
 It is essential to focus on recovery and take things slow.
 I know it can be a nightmare, and while you are at home waiting for the body to heal, you are losing precious time at the gym or training.

-But believe me when I say, if you are forcing yourself, the repercussions can be worse than the injury!
-Also, the recovery period allows you to improve your mental strength and, in some cases, your body strength.
+But believe me when I say that if you force yourself, the repercussions can be worse than the injury!
+Also, the recovery period allows you to improve your mental and, in some cases, your body strength.

-If you feel like you are going crazy during your recovery, below, you can find several tips that have helped other athletes and me.
+If you feel like you are going crazy during your recovery, below are several tips that have helped other athletes and me.

 Do Not Walk It Off